raaaaaven/ravenAddons/README.md

 + Expand !since to accept arguments and add `!since inq`, `!since chim` and `!since relic` while falling back to `!since inq` if no argument was provided.

++ If multiple rare drops are dropped at the same time then only use the highest rarity drop in the drop related features.